CANDCstudio/tomorrowstarted/README.md

 This is how we lay out our CSS, using `flex` :

 For the `body` we give assign to `height` and `width`  slightly less that 100 percent of the `vh` and `vw`.
-With the `align-items: stretch;` that setting our display as `flex` allows our children to occupy the most amount of room available by the parent.
+With the `align-items: stretch;`, that setting our display as `flex` allows, our children occupy the most amount of room made available by the parent.
 Setting `flex-direction: column;` and `justify-content: flex-start;` ensures that whichever child comes first in the HTML will be on above the others.

     body {
 	    width: 98vw;